Trinity TESOL Certificate Course

 This price includes all tuition, materials, use of resources and Trinity College moderation fee plus VAT.

-Please note: International House Bristol will invoice you for a deposit of £150 once you have accepted an offer of a place on the course.
+International House Bristol will invoice you for a deposit of £205 once you have accepted an offer of a place on the course.
+Please note that if you cancel your place on the course, the registration fee of £100 is non-refundable.

 For peace of mind we recommend that you take out insurance which covers reimbursement of fees.
 International House Bristol has negotiated an extremely competitive rate for such an insurance with the insurance company Guard.me.